xzrq-net/claudepod/README.md

 - `local-overlay://`: use Nix's local overlay store implementation.
 - `lower-store=unix:///nix/.host-nix-daemon/socket`: lower-layer metadata
   queries go to a host-side proxy (`claudepod-nix-proxy`) over a bind-mounted socket.
-The proxy forwards a small set of read-only operations to the host nix-daemon and rejects everything else; store *contents* still come from the read-only `/nix/store` mount.
+The proxy forwards a small set of read-only operations to the host nix-daemon and rejects everything else.
+Store _contents_ still come from the read-only `/nix/store` mount.
 - `upper-layer=/nix/.rw-store/store`: put guest-created store paths in the writable overlay upper layer.
 This is backed by tmpfs inside the container.
 - `real=/nix/store`: expose the combined lower and upper store at the normal